aghogwarts/aghogwarts/README.md

 I am Ansh Goyal, currently a high school student who is preparing to pursue Engineering in Computer Sciences.

 - Own [Gideon]() a multipurpose discord bot with unique features for servers that I like.
-- I love reading Novels and anything about Tech
+- Love reading Novels and anything about Tech
 - Can seemslessly work with Python and have learnt basic Web Development in school
 - Got the hang of various Databases while I was working with my Discord Bot